ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 The IBM Kubernetes Service (IKS) provides an isolated and secure platform for managing containers.
 This platform is portable, extensible, and self-healing in case of failover.

 The architecture consists of the following key components:
--	**IBM Cloud account** – Worker nodes are deployed into an IBM Cloud account.
+-	**{{site.data.keyword.cloud}} account** – Worker nodes are deployed into an {{site.data.keyword.cloud_notm}} account.
 The master node is deployed in a central Cloud Account that is managed by IBM.
 -	**Cluster** - A Kubernetes cluster consists of one or more worker nodes.
 -	**Worker nodes** – A worker node is a bare metal, or a virtual server instance hosted in an IBM account.
 When you provision a worker node, you determine the resources that are available to the containers that are hosted on that worker node.
 The worker nodes include an IBM-managed Docker Engine, separate compute resources, networking, and a storage volume service.
 -	**Master node** - Worker nodes are managed by a Kubernetes master node that centrally controls and monitors all Kubernetes resources in the cluster.
 This master node is managed by IBM.

 IKS has the following concepts:
 -	**Service** - A service is a Kubernetes resource that groups a set of pods and provides network connectivity to these pods without exposing the actual private IP address of each pod.
-You can use a service to make your app available within your cluster or to the public internet.
+You can use a service to make your app available within your cluster or to the public Internet.
 -	**Deployment** - A deployment is a Kubernetes resource where you might specify information about other resources or capabilities that are required to run your app, such as services, persistent storage, or annotations.
 You document a deployment in a configuration YAML file, and then apply it to the cluster.
 The Kubernetes master configures the resources and deploys containers into pods on the worker nodes with available capacity.
 Define update strategies for your app, including the number of pods that you want to add during a rolling update and the number of pods that can be unavailable at a time.
 When you perform a rolling update, the deployment checks whether the update is working and stops the rollout when failures are detected.
 -	**Pod** - Every app in a cluster is deployed, run, and managed by a Kubernetes resource that is called a pod.
 Pods represent small deployable units in a Kubernetes cluster and are used to group the containers that must be treated as a single unit.
 In most cases, each container is deployed in its own pod.
 An application might require a container and other helper containers to be deployed into one pod so that those containers are addressable by using the same private IP address.
 -	**Application** - An app might refer to a complete app or a component of an app.
 You might deploy components of an app in separate pods or separate worker nodes.